Buying Lab-Created Diamonds

 - Is the grade of the diamond correct?

-Afterward, the cut is thoroughly investigated.
-An assessment is carried out for bow ties, light leakage, crown paneling, pavilion bulge, culet size, fish eyes, empty and lifeless centers, irregular chevrons, and other features in fancy forms in the above 2 carat diamonds.
+Afterward, an assessment is carried out for bow ties, light leakage, crown paneling, pavilion bulge, culet size, fish eyes, empty and lifeless centers, irregular chevrons, and other features in fancy forms in the above 2 carat diamonds.

 Several methods are utilized to measure some of the abnormal properties of lab diamonds after they are obtained.
 Comparing a lab diamond to others of lesser and superior quality is more effective than examining it in isolation.
 Dealers worldwide trust the eyes and judgment of lab experts, which is why several clips, comparisons, and opinions are shared with them.

 While the resale market for lab-grown diamonds is small now, we expect it to grow over time.